 Art created in North America includes objects made by native cultures of the present-day United States and Canada; paintings and decorative arts produced during colonial times; 18th- and 19th-century masterpieces; and the work of contemporary artists and photographers.

 44 x 38 inches

-Elsie Driggs was one of the only women associated with the Precisionist movement in early 20th-century American art.
+Elsie Driggs was one of the few women associated with the Precisionist movement in early 20th-century American art.
 In precise, sharply delineated, geometric forms, the Precisionists championed the bridges, planes, towers, mills, and factories that made up America's new industrial landscape, as seen in this depiction of the latest form of transportation: the aeroplane.

 Isolating the plane in the center of the composition, Driggs offers a specimen for the viewer to savor, a modern technological marvel.
 Using muted tones of gray, the artist defines the sleek metal materials of the plane.
 The tightly painted canvas is lined with various diagonals, creating an abstract, almost gridlike effect, which gives the plane a sense of dynamism and movement.
-Like other Precisionist paintings of the era, Aeroplane partakes of both realism and abstract design.
+Like other Precisionist paintings of the era, Aeroplane partakes of both Realism and Abstract design.